masyl/isomaton/doc/roadmap.md

 - Debt: use constants for playStates (rename to playbackMode ?  rewind, play, pause, or just an integer ?

 ## Housekeeping and Architecture
+- IMPORTANT: The main object properties should be handled by a uniform property by handler with get/set methods, to make serialization and transactionnal logs more automatic
 - Should there really be coord props on entities?
 Or should it be handled byt their blocks ?
 Its redundant.
 - Add a combined xyz key in the Blocks and actors toIndex method
 - Sound effects should be configurable just like sprites with a declarative model